 *For global monitoring purposes, the priority water quality parameter will be the absence of faecal indicator bacteria (E. coli or thermotolerant coliforms).
 Data on arsenic and fluoride will also be used where available

 Households using improved sanitation facilities which are not shared with other households are classified as having ‘basic’ services, and those using improved sanitation facilities shared with other households are classified as having ‘limited’ services.
 To be classified as safely managed households must use an improved sanitation facility which is not shared and where excreta are either safely disposed of in situ or removed off-site and treated.
 Sewage that undergoes at least secondary treatment (or primary treatment with a long ocean outfall) is counted as safely managed.
 Information on faecal sludge management can include containment, emptying, delivery to treatment and treatment with appropriate technologies.

 Hygiene was not included in the MDGs but is explicitly referenced in SDG target 6.2.
-Through international consultations on hygiene, the presence of a basic handwashing facility with soap and water has been identified as the closest measurable proxy for hygiene and therefore has been included in the SDG indicator as the top global priority.
+Through international consultations on hygiene, the presence of a handwashing facility with soap and water at home has been identified as the closest measurable proxy for hygiene and therefore has been included in the SDG indicator as the top global priority.
 This proxy measure has been increasingly included in household surveys, and represents a more reliable indicator than reported handwashing behaviour.
-For global reporting the JMP uses national surveys to estimate the proportion of households with a handwashing facility with soap and water available at home.
+For global reporting the JMP uses national surveys to estimate the proportion of households with access to basic hygiene services, that is, having a handwashing facility with soap and water available at home.

 - Improved drinking water